zivl/sentry-testkit/docs/raven/LEGACY_API.md

 <a name="reset"></a>

 ### reset() : <code>Array</code>
-Reset the teskit state and clear all existing reports.
+Reset the testkit state and clear all existing reports.

 **Returns**: <code>Array</code> - empty array.
 <a name="extractException"></a>